bambielli/bambielli.github.io/_posts/2016-02-13-angular-equals.markdown

 tags: [angularJS, javascript, json]
 ---

-TIL that angular has a "equals" method that does a deep compare between objects to compare equality.
+TIL that angular has an "equals" method that does a deep comparison between objects to determine equality.

 __Example:__